mozilla/DSAlign/README.md

 After VAD splitting the resulting fragments are transcribed into textual phrases.
 This transcription is done through [DeepSpeech](https://github.com/mozilla/DeepSpeech/) STT.

-As this can take a longer time, all resulting phrases are - together with their timestamps - saved into a cache file (the `result` parameter path with suffix `.cache`).
+As this can take a longer time, all resulting phrases are - together with their timestamps - saved as JSON into a transcription log file (the `audio` parameter path with suffix `.tlog` instead of `.wav`).
 Consecutive calls will look for that file and - if found - load it and skip the transcription phase.